1995: The first version

 Fictional buildings need not conform to buildings that exist.

 Had it existed, could it have been a terraced house?
-The stories rule out that notion as impossible -- which is a hard pill to swallow for those who insist that it must conform to those other buildings that they see in the old maps and photos.
+The stories rule out that notion as impossible -- which is a hard pill to swallow for those who insist that it must conform to the buildings in the old photos.

 And, yes, you saw it coming: